kshedden/goclaims/README.md

 factorize
 ---------

-`factorize` is used to convert strings to integer factor codes.
-It is mainly useful when the variable has a small to moderate number of distinct values, or when there is a large number of distinct values but a small subset of these values are much more common than the others.
-The factor codes are represented as `uvarint` values that can be easily converted to standard fixed-width integers.
-A `map[string]int` mapping the string values to their integer values is written (in json-format) to the `CodesDir` directory specified in the configuration file.
+`factorize` is used to convert strings to integer factor codes (represented on disk as uvarint value).
+Doing this is mainly useful for a variable that has a small to moderate number of distinct values, or when there is a large number of distinct values but a small subset of these values are much more common than the others.

+The factor codes are represented on-disk as `uvarint` values that can be easily converted to standard fixed-width integers when reading into memory.
+A `map[string]int` mapping the string values to their integer codes is written (in json-format) to the `CodesDir` directory specified in the configuration file.

 A group of variables can be factorized together, meaning that they will share the same code dictionary.